mongodb/specifications/source/auth/auth.md

 If enabled, drivers MUST call the
-[Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) and parse the JSON response body.
+[Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) and parse the JSON response body, as follows:

 Make an HTTP GET request to